JPplayground/MidiNoteNameGen/README.md

 and corresponding reaper midi note name files that you can download.

-These presets contain the default mappings that come with these kits (which are a bit wierd in my opinion) and a more optimized version where kit sections are grouped nicely.
+These presets contain the default mappings that come with these kits (which are a bit wierd in my opinion) and more optimized version where kit sections are grouped nicely.

 # If you want to help